EdutieProject/edutie-backend/docs/edutie/flows/learning/ancillaries/GetLatestActivity.md

 ## Description

-Flow retrieves a latest activity view encompassing latest activity descriptors such as:
+Flow retrieves the latest activity view encompassing latest activity descriptors such as:
  - Latest learning result
  - Latest Course View consisting of the course itself and a course progress indicator